mominul101/Thermo-bot/README.md

 # Thermo-bot
-This a bot which measure temperature and gives the speed of the bot
+This a bot which measures temperature and gives the speed of the bot